At A Glance

 The intense program will give you the confidence, knowledge, and education to excel in the workforce and the skills to become a safe and competent caregiver in this rewarding profession.

 Lackawanna College’s Nurse Aide training program is affordable and designed to prepare you to take the National Nurse Aide Assessment Program (NNAAP) examination upon successful completion.
-The Nurse Aide program will give you the confidence, knowledge, and education to excel in the workforce and the skills to become a safe and competent caregiver.

 While present in a Nursing Aide course, students must maintain a professional appearance as required for a healthcare setting.
-They must achieve satisfactory grades in all components of theory, laboratory skills, and clinical hours to receive a certificate of completion.
+They must achieve satisfactory grades in all components of theory, laboratory skills and clinical hours to receive a certificate of completion.